dnwhte/storybook-addon-story-html/README.md

 ## Notes & Troubleshooting

 - This addon relies heavily on Storybook's markup structure and class names.
 There is a possibility of conflicting with other addons/configurations.
-- The `root` parameter will not have an impact when utilizing a custom `retrieveHtml` function.
+- The `root` and `waitForRender` parameters will not have an impact when utilizing a custom `retrieveHtml` function.

 ## Contributing / Development